 Agrial Fresh Produce Ltd. is a food manufacturer in the fresh produce sector.
 We are part of Agrial, a French owned co-operative group.
-Agrial Fresh Produce operates across 4 manufacturing sites in the UK employing circa 1000 people.
+Agrial Fresh Produce operates across 4 sites in the UK employing circa 950 people.

-Our business supplies prepared salad and beetroot products to customers within the retail, convenience, food service and business to business sectors of the UK & European market.
+We have 3 manufacturing sites supplying prepared salad and vegetable products to customers within the retail, convenience, food service and business to business sectors of the UK & European market.
 Our actual business units are based in the UK but products are sourced both within the UK and internationally, mainly within continental European countries.
-From January 2019 we also have an integrated farming operation, Agrial Fresh Farms Ltd. based in the UK that supplies product to our factories.
+Alongside the manufacturing sites we also have an integrated farming operation, Agrial Fresh Farms Ltd., based in the UK that supplies product to our factories.